 - Collaborate with clinical staff, family members and other specialists to develop a detailed continuing care plan.

 Additional services available to you include mutual support groups, family therapy sessions, church services, trauma therapy, body positivity education, boundaries training; access to and education about Medication Supported Recovery, which includes cravings management and smoking cessation; regular phone and computer access (monitored by staff); daily living activities such as grocery shopping, cooking, cleaning the living space and personal laundry.

 The Women’s Extended Care Program serves women who want to build on their success from a traditional 28-day inpatient program.
 This program is well suited for people with underlying factors that may hinder long-term recovery, who wish to improve self-efficacy and who want to achieve balance in recovery so they can live a happier, healthier life.
 To learn more, call 1-800-799-HOPE (4673) or email firstname.lastname@example.org.

 Resources for potential patients

-Innovative medical care administered by board-certified physicians, physician assistants, and nurses.
+Innovative medical care is administered by board-certified physicians, physician assistants and nurses.

 Comprehensive mental health care administered by full-time psychiatrists and clinical psychologists